chengniedotcom/chengniedotcom.github.io/notes/honest-truth.md

 Recommend: 10/10

 Professor Dan Ariely is my role model in academia – he’s creative, productive, eloquent, humorous and honest.
-I started searching for his book after playing one of his TED speeches in my class: [Are we in control of our decisions?](https://www.youtube.com/watch?v=9X68dm92HVI) In this book, he says: “We cheat up to the level that allows us to retain our self-image as reasonably honest individuals.”
-Here is my verbal summary of Figure 6 in this book:
+I started searching for his book after playing one of his TED speeches in my class: [Are we in control of our decisions?](https://www.youtube.com/watch?v=9X68dm92HVI).
+In this book, he says: “We cheat up to the level that allows us to retain our self-image as reasonably honest individuals.”
+It's quite fitting to see that one of the PNAS papers got retracted due to [data fabrication](https://datacolada.org/98).
+Here is my summary of Figure 6 in this book:

 What increases dishonesty?